Staff

 A graduate of Heidelberg University, Campbell lives in Ohio with her partner, Andrew, and their two Goldendoodles, Bo and Arnie.

-Danielle A. Davis, Esq., is the director of Technology Policy at the Joint Center for Political and Economic Studies, where she leads the organization's Technology Policy program.
+Danielle A. (Davis) Canty, Esq., is the senior advisor and director of Technology Policy at the Joint Center for Political and Economic Studies, where she leads the organization's Technology Policy program.
 Her primary areas of focus encompass broadband adoption and access, content moderation, and privacy issues.
 She brings a wealth of experience to her role as a highly accomplished attorney specializing in technology and telecommunications law, policy development, and civil rights advocacy.

 DR. KAYLA ELLIOTT